superna9999/meta-meson/README.md

 Available S905D machines are :
  - amlogic-p230 : .wic image to be booted using vendor u-boot
  - amlogic-p231 : .wic image to be booted using vendor u-boot
+ - mecool-kii-pro : .wic image to be booted using vendor u-boot
  - amlogic-s905d (all S905D machines) : generic non-bootable .wic image to be customized

 Available S905X machines are :